description Citizen Kane Overview

 balance Citizen Kane Pros & Cons

-- Innovative use of deep focus cinematography
+- Innovative use of cinematography, including deep focus and low-angle shots.

 help Citizen Kane FAQ